Akameri-dev/IS-PRACTICAS/README.md

-IS PRACTICAS (modificacion desde github)
+IS PRACTICAS (modificacion desde github.)